jucazyn/jucazyn.github.io/_pages/physics-track.md

   - /tailor-made-track
 ---

-Below are some key courses I have taken so far during my years at UFSC.
+Below are some courses I have taken so far during my years at UFSC.

 ## 2025/1
 - **Functional Analysis (graduate course)** taught by Prof. Vladimir Pestov